 In this episode:

-This show goes in depth to discover the different hobbies the stars are engaging in during their free time.
-We'll further explore the roots of one of these hobbies and speak with Raymond Carbon, a trader who spends his days on the floor of the New York Mercantile Exchange.
-You'll find out a lot about crude as Raymond shares his expertise on the subject of oil - from sweet to sour to "cracking".
-There's a regular installment of What's It Mean (definitions of slang terms) and information and tips to keep you from getting ripped off at the autio mechanics.
-Always striving to bring you a variety of interesting takes on the world around us - Thanks for listening to CupCakes For The Tribe!
+This podcast explores how stars are goofing off and their favorite hobbies.
+One hobby in particular, knitting, dates back hundreds of years - more on that.
+Plus Raymond Carbone, a trader who spends his days on the floor of the New York Mercantile Exchange in the oil pit, visits with us by phone.
+You'll find out a lot about crude as Raymond shares his knowledge on the subject - from sweet to sour to "cracking".
+Slang terms are explained in What's It Mean and there's information and tips to keep you from getting ripped off at the auto repair shop.

 Episode 1 - Publish Date: Nov.
 2, 2007 Listen